MohamedIbrahim9/Udacity/FrontEnd Nano Degree/weather-journal-app/README.md

 # Weather-Journal App Project

 ## Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project focuses on creating an asynchronous web app that uses Web API and user data to dynamically update the UI.

+## Developoment Stratgey
+the main coding of the project is divied into two parts, Server side developemnt mainly in server.js file, and Client side developement mainy in app.js file.
+Aslo, the Open Weather Map API is used to extract the weather data based on the ZIP code.

+## Project Environment
+The project uses Node.JS and Express both must be installed on the local machince.

-## Instructions
+## Depenedices
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+the main depenecies used are CORS and Body-Parser.

-## Extras
+## Running the project
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+Download the repo and make sure that node.js is installed then open the terminal and write the following command:
+-- node server.js